Saturday, April 6, 2019 10am – 7pm

-The second symposium looks to revisit interdisciplinary territory by revising the form of the symposium itself as both a place and an event of performative potential.
+The second Unmentionables Symposium looks to revisit this rich interdisciplinary territory by revising the form of the symposium itself as both a place and an event of performative potential.
 In Ancient Greece the sympotic designated a social institution that circumscribed a public space within a domestic interior.
 It was a gendered, formal arrangement—a banquet of philosophical speeches that encouraged performativity and intellectual risk-taking with the aid of libations.
 Beyond anesthetic intelligence the ancients saw a rich world of aesthetic promise, charting trajectories of intelligibility between intoxication, spectacle, hazard, and failure.
 The 2019 Unmentionables Symposium attempts to fulfill that promise by showcasing the intricacies of sharing insight beyond the strict confines of cognitive content.